Silver Creek Nursery Ltd.

 Pollination Requirements: Partially self-pollinating, this variety will produce some fruit without an apple tree of a different variety but will produce more and better fruit if one is present.
 Like other crabapples and applecrabs, this variety is an excellent pollinator thanks to its large number of blossoms.

-Full sun (approx. 8-10 hours of sun daily)
+Sun/Shade Requirements: Full sun (approx. 8-10 hours of sun daily)

-Moderately vigorous and precocious, very hardy, good crops, scab resistant and spur bearing.
+General Growth Habit: Moderately vigorous and precocious, very hardy, good crops, scab resistant and spur bearing.

-Shipping: Every year we ship thousands of trees across Canada (except BC due to CFIA regulations).
-We carefully bag roots in damp sawdust, then box them and send them out via courrier.
+Shipping: Every year we ship thousands of plants across Canada.
+We carefully bag roots in damp sawdust, then box them and send them out via courier.
 CLICK HERE to see our shipping policy.

 Pick-up: We also have thousands of trees picked up from our nursery each year.
-The pick-up options is free, though you must wait until you have been emailed a confirmation that your order is ready to pick up, which will have further information such as hours, locations, etc. We really appreciate if you can make an appointment to pick up, then we can be as organized as possible during our busy season.
+The pick-up options is free, though you must wait until you have been emailed a confirmation that your order is ready to pick up, which will have further information such as hours, locations, etc.